connor-ricks/modern-swiftui-case-study/Documentation/managing_logic_and_views.md

 ```

 - `standups` is what powers our `View's` `List`, placing our standups on screen for the user.
 - `destination` powers our `View's` navigation to various areas of our app.
-We won't dive into this too much here, as we will cover this more inside [[navigation|Navigation]].
+We won't dive into this too much here, as we will cover this more inside [Navigation](navigation.md).

 Scrolling down, you'll see a section `// MARK: Actions`.
 This is where all of our user interactions with the `View` live.

-Looking at `confirmAddStandupButtonTapped()` you can see some business logic that happens after the user has confirmed they want to add a new [[Standup.swift]].
+Looking at `confirmAddStandupButtonTapped()` you can see some business logic that happens after the user has confirmed they want to add a new `Standup`.
 The logic involves removing any of the `Attendees` from the `Standup` that have no name before appending it to the `standups` array.
 If this logic existed inside the `View` layer.
 We would have no way of testing this without writing a UI test.
 However, our logic lives in a model, and we can test that!

-Jumping to [[StandupsListTests]], we see a test named `testNamelessAttendees`.
-We haven't covered [[dependencies_and_testing|Dependencies & Testing]] or [[navigation|Navigation]] yet, so let's not dive too deep into how those portions of the test work.
+Jumping to `StandupsListTests`, we see a test named `testNamelessAttendees`.
+We haven't covered [Dependencies & Testing](dependencies_and_testing.md) or [Navigation](navigation.md) yet, so let's not dive too deep into how those portions of the test work.

-1. On `Line:21`, we call `listModel.addStandupButtonTapped()`, which should open the [[EditStandupView.swift]].
+1. On `Line:21`, we call `listModel.addStandupButtonTapped()`, which should open the `EditStandupView`.
-2. On `Line:27` we modify the [[EditStandupModel.swift]]'s attendees directly in the test.
+2. On `Line:27` we modify the `EditStandupModel's` attendees directly in the test.
 3. Then, on `Line:32`, we call `listModel.confirmAddStandupButtonTapped()`

-From there, we perform a few assertions on the [[StandupsListModel.swift]] to confirm our logic executed as expected.
+From there, we perform a few assertions on the `StandupsListModel` to confirm our logic executed as expected.
-- Assert that a `Standup` added to the `standups` property in [[StandupsListModel.swift]].
+- Assert that a `Standup` added to the `standups` property in `StandupsListModel`.
 - Assert that the added `Standup` has only one `Attendee`
 - Assert that the one `Attendee's` name is `John`.

 And just like that, we've been able to unit test that our filtering of nameless `Attendees` worked as expected.
-We were also able to test that our navigation and integration between different features worked successfully, but that will be covered more in [[navigation|Navigation]] and [[dependencies_and_testing|Dependencies & Testing]].
+We were also able to test that our navigation and integration between different features worked successfully, but that will be covered more in [Dependencies & Testing](dependencies_and_testing.md) and [Navigation](navigation.md).

-### `StandupsDetailFeature`
+### `StandupDetailFeature`
-Similarly to the `StandupsListFeature` we covered above, the `StandupsDetailFeature` is broken down into a model called [[StandupDetailModel.swift]] and a view called [[StandupDetailView]].
+Similarly to the `StandupsListFeature` we covered above, the `StandupsDetailFeature` is broken down into a model called `StandupDetailModel` and a view called `StandupDetailView`.

-Let's break down how we model the views and logic necessary to support swipe-to-delete actions in our [[StandupDetailView.swift|StandupDetailView's]] Past Meetings section.
+Let's break down how we model the views and logic necessary to support swipe-to-delete actions in our `StandupDetailView's` Past Meetings section.

 #### `StandupDetailView`
-Just like the [[StandupsListView.swift]], this `View` contains a single `@ObservedObject` called `model` that powers all the functionality and data the user will see and interact with.
+Just like the `StandupsListView`, this `View` contains a single `@ObservedObject` called `model` that powers all the functionality and data the user will see and interact with.

 The `body` is declarative and void of business logic.